 Guy in women's clothing: You lied about being seventeen?

-- This happens to Kirito in the fifth light novel (where season 2 is adapted from) –- officially, his VR equipment is supposed to scan the user's brainwaves to correctly determine gender, however Kirito apparently counts as "close enough" to female that he was granted the rare effeminate male avatar in Gun Gale Online.
+- This happens to Kirito in the fifth light novel (where season 2 is adapted from) — officially, his VR equipment is supposed to scan the user's brainwaves to correctly determine gender, however Kirito apparently counts as "close enough" to female that he was granted an extremely rare effeminate male avatar in Gun Gale Online.
 Consequently, a lot of people in-game mistake him for a girl.
 He is understandably annoyed by this, but when Sinon makes this mistake, he plays along with her misunderstanding because he's desperate and believes (correctly) that she's more likely to help him if she thinks he's a girl.

 - This was, of course, parodied in Something Witty Entertainment's Sword Art Online Abridged: "So anyway, for all of you guys who wanted to play as girls, and you know who you are, I've got a surprise for you!"